• google scholor

 Results

-Floristic composition
+Floristic Composition

 Out of 164 plots, 92 different plant species were found belonging to 66 genera and 39 families.
 Out of which 60 species represented from angiosperms, of these, 65.22% species were trees, 24 species (26.09%) were shrubs, and 8 species (8.7%) were climbers.
 Fabaceae was the most diverse of the plant families, with 20 species and 11 genera.
 This was followed by with species and genera as Malvaceae (10 species; 6 genera), Capparaceae (4 species; 3 genera), Boraginaceae, Euphorbiaceae, Menispermaceae each representing 3 species and 2 genera, Ebenacea, Moraceae each representing 3 species and 1 genus, respectively.
 The other families are either represented by 2 or 1 genera.
 Among the genus, Acacia was the most diversely found genera with 6 species, whereas Grewia was the most frequently found shrub in the forest genera with 5 species.
 (Appendix A)